-- 61. HFUs are responsible for the daily management of all programmatic and financial aspects of the CBPF on behalf of the HC and under the supervision of the OCHA HoO, in coordination with the CBPF Section.
-The OCHA HFU executes HC decisions and organizes the process of allocating funds and overseeing their use according to these Global Guidelines and the corresponding country-specific Operational Manual. - 62.
+- 55. HFUs are responsible for the daily management of all programmatic and financial aspects of the CBPF on behalf of the HC and under the supervision of the OCHA HoO, in coordination with the CBPF Section.
+The OCHA HFU executes HC decisions and organizes the process of allocating funds and overseeing their use according to these Guidelines and the corresponding country-specific Operational Manual. - 56.
 Core functions of the HFU are allocation management, including the facilitation of prioritisation, strategy development and promotion of effective programming; monitoring; financial management; partnership and risk management; and communication and reporting.
 Key responsibilities include: - i.
-Ensure compliance with minimum standards stipulated in these Global Guidelines, and interpret these as appropriate to the country-specific context when drafting the Fund's Operational Manual - ii.
+Ensure compliance with minimum standards stipulated in these Guidelines, and interpret these as appropriate to the country-specific context when drafting the Fund's Operational Manual - ii.
 Serve as secretariat for the AB - iii.
-Advise and support the HC and OCHA HoO on Fund strategies and any other policy matters related to CBPFs
+Advise and support the HC and OCHA HoO on Fund strategies and any other policy matters related to CBPFs - iv.
+Advise the HC in the development of the HC's vision for the Fund and Allocation Strategy - v.
+Support the OCHA HoO in ensuring complementary use of CBPF resources with other funding sources, including the CERF23 - vi.
+Oversee the entire funding cycle from the launch of an allocation to project closure - vii.
+Support partners throughout the allocation process and promote a feedback system for continuous learning.
+Facilitate and train stakeholders on the use of GMS and DataHub - viii.
+Support and advise the HC and OCHA HoO in the development and implementation of the Accountability Framework

-&lt;sup>24 For further information on complementarity between CBPFs and CERF, refer to chapter 3.
+20 For further information on complementarity between CBPFs and CERF, refer to chapter 3.

-&lt;sup>25 For further information on Risk management, refer to chapter 5.
+21 For further information on Risk management, refer to chapter 5.

-&lt;sup>26 At the time of issuance of the Global Guidelines, the respective roles and responsibilities are being clarified as the Regional Fund is being piloted.
+22 At the time of issuance of the Global Guidelines, the respective roles and responsibilities are being clarified as the Regional Fund is being piloted.